This website uses cookies to ensure you get the best experience on our website. Learn more

 The focal point of Plains Camp is the enormous main area that houses the reception desk, bar and curio shop, and a large dining area and several sitting areas spread out over two levels.
 Rather aptly nicknamed The Barn, the building is indeed reminiscent of a farm barn, albeit quite a modern, industrial one with a polished concrete floor, very high metal roof and exposed beams and brickwork, and floor-to-ceiling glass windows across the entire front, facing the grassy plains.
 From the murals on the walls depicting life on a cattle farm, to the cattle-loading ramp near the main entrance and the swimming pool designed to look like a farm dam, Okonjima’s farming past is the main design influence here - we particularly liked the cooling “windmill” ceiling fans.
 In winter, warmth emanates from woodburners that are spaced between the homemade polished-metal dining tables and numerous sofas.

-Because of its size, Plains Camp doesn't feel as cosy as its more exclusive sister lodges on the reserve – Okonjima Bush Camp, Okonjima Villa and Okonjima Bush Suite – and it may even seem a little “cold” at first.
-However, take some time to chat to a member of the team or to walk around and we hope you'll start to feel more in touch with the place, as we have on our visits.
+Because of its size, Plains Camp doesn't feel as cosy as its sister lodges on the reserve, and it may even seem a little “cold” at first.
+However, take some time to chat with a member of the team or to walk around, and we think you'll start to feel more in touch with the place, as we have on our visits – most recently in April 2024.
 In pride of place, pictures of smiling family and team members line the wall in the dining area, while opposite, on the lounge side, Hanssen family photographs of years gone by add a welcome personal touch.

 Outside, the setting is completed by an alfresco sitting area and, to the side, a barbecue and a couple of pizza ovens.
 There is also a small pool, surrounded by manicured lawns dotted with sunloungers and shaded areas to relax out of the sun.

 With a total of 24 rooms, Okonjima Plains Camp is larger than its predecessor, with two types of room: 14 Standard Rooms and 10 View Rooms, which are larger.
-Despite the names, both offer views out towards the plain in front of camp.
+Despite the names, both offer views out towards the plain in front of the camp.
 All are comfortable, but the View Rooms have a larger bedroom, bathroom and outside veranda than the Standard Rooms.
 In addition, a little more attention has been paid to their décor and they are spaced further apart for added privacy.

 Nonetheless, all the rooms are spacious, and beautifully designed with light hues of blues and greens, and splashes of bright colours.
 The walls are decorated with painted wooden African artwork and photographs of Okonjima's carnivores; brightly handcrafted giraffe carvings stand tall around the room and woollen rugs and mats are scattered on the polished concrete floors.